Anatomy of the Moltbook hack — 1.5 million API keys in 72 hours

 create policy deny_all on public.<table>

 for all using (false) with check (false);Then layer explicit allow policies on top.
-Default-deny is the single biggest leap in Supabase security posture; almost no vibe-coded app does this.
+Default-deny is the single biggest leap in Supabase security posture; almost no AI-assisted app does this.

 Step 3 — Scope by both user and tenant in every policy.